Andres9890/iagitbetter/README.md

 ## Features

-- Git Support: Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and a lot more)
+- Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and more)
-- Complete Repo Archiving: Downloads and uploads the entire repository file structure
+- Downloads and uploads the entire repository file structure
+- Download repository releases with assets from supported providers
+- Clone and archive all branches of a repository
-- APIs: Automatically fetches repository metadata from git provider APIs when available
+- Automatically fetches repository metadata from git provider APIs when available
-- Clean Naming Convention: Uses format `{owner} - {repo}` for item titles
+- Uses format `{owner} - {repo}` for item titles
-- Metadata: Includes stars, forks, programming language, license, topics, and more
+- Includes stars, forks, programming language, license, topics, and more metadata
-- Directory Structure Preservation: Keeps the original repository folder structure in the archive
+- Keeps the original repository folder structure in the archive
-- Git Bundle Creation: Creates git bundles
+- Creates git bundles for complete repository restoration
-- First Commit Date: Uses the first commit date as the repo creation date
+- Uses the first commit date as the repo creation date
-- Custom Metadata Support: Pass additional metadata using `--metadata=<key:value>`
+- Pass additional metadata using `--metadata=<key:value>`
-- Automatic Cleanup: Removes temporary files after upload
+- Removes temporary files after upload

 ## Installation